simonnickel/snap/Conventions.md

 **<xyz>Scene** -
 A structural independent section of the app.
-Usually the entry into a set of screens that can be displayed in a NavigationStack. e.g. ListLoopScene that will present ListScreen.
+Usually the entry into a set of screens that can be displayed in a NavigationStack.
+(E.g. ListLoopScene that will present ListScreen.)

 **<xyz>Screen** -
-A layout of Views to be displayed in a Scene. e.g. ListScreen that is presented in a ListLoopScene.
+An independent arrangement of Views that is presented in a `Scene`.
+(E.g. ListScreen that is presented in a ListLoopScene.)

 **<xyz>View, Row, Section, ...** -
 Building blocks to layout into a Screen.